-Cookie stuffing is a fraud technique using which, affiliate cookies are inserted in the browsers of unsuspecting internet users.
+Cookie stuffing is a fraud technique used to insert affiliate cookies in unsuspecting internet users' browsers.
 The easy catches are users using vulnerable browsers, users who visit suspect websites, and don’t have effective anti-viruses installed.

 Types of Cookie Stuffing